ZoomInfo Technologies (NASDAQ:ZI) Updates Q3 2021 Earnings Guidance

-Several research analysts recently commented on the stock.
-Zacks Investment Research raised shares of ZoomInfo Technologies from a hold rating to a buy rating and set a $61.00 price target on the stock in a research note on Thursday.
-Stifel Nicolaus assumed coverage on shares of ZoomInfo Technologies in a report on Friday, July 16th.
-They issued a buy rating and a $65.00 price target on the stock.
-Barclays raised their price target on shares of ZoomInfo Technologies from $59.00 to $66.00 and gave the stock an equal weight rating in a research report on Tuesday.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of ZoomInfo Technologies from $54.00 to $60.00 and gave the stock a hold rating in a research report on Tuesday.
-Finally, Truist raised their price target on shares of ZoomInfo Technologies from $70.00 to $80.00 and gave the stock a buy rating in a research report on Tuesday.
-Two analysts have rated the stock with a hold rating and sixteen have given a buy rating to the stock.
-ZoomInfo Technologies presently has a consensus rating of Buy and an average price target of $69.28.
+Several brokerages have recently commented on ZI.
+Truist Securities lifted their target price on ZoomInfo Technologies from $70.00 to $80.00 and gave the stock a buy rating in a research note on Tuesday, August 3rd.
+Royal Bank of Canada boosted their price target on ZoomInfo Technologies from $60.00 to $70.00 and gave the company an outperform rating in a research note on Tuesday, August 3rd.
+Stifel Nicolaus initiated coverage on ZoomInfo Technologies in a research note on Friday, July 16th.
+They set a buy rating and a $65.00 price target on the stock.
+Morgan Stanley upped their price target on ZoomInfo Technologies from $75.00 to $80.00 and gave the stock an overweight rating in a research note on Tuesday, August 3rd.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on ZoomInfo Technologies from $54.00 to $60.00 and gave the stock a hold rating in a research note on Tuesday, August 3rd.
+Two investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
+The stock presently has an average rating of Buy and an average price target of $69.28.

 ZoomInfo Technologies Company Profile